 Grace Period After Visa Cancellation UAE 2026: What You Get

-The 30-day grace period applies regardless of how long you held the visa, whether the cancellation was voluntary or employer-initiated, and whether you are in the UAE or abroad when the cancellation is processed.
+The grace period applies regardless of how long you held the visa, whether the cancellation was voluntary or employer-initiated, and whether you are in the UAE or abroad when the cancellation is processed.

+During this window, you have three main paths available to you.
+You can depart the UAE and return on a visit visa or new employment visa at a later date.
 You can find a new employer and initiate a visa transfer or new employment visa under the new sponsorship.
 You can also change your visa status within the UAE to another category, such as a spouse visa, investor visa, student visa, or a freelance permit, depending on your eligibility.

 Overstay Fine in UAE After Cancellation: What You Will Pay

-The current overstay fine in UAE after cancellation is AED 25 per day from the first day after the grace period expires.Â
+The current overstay fine in UAE after cancellation is AED 50 per day from the first day after the grace period expires.
+This amount accumulates daily with no cap on the total, meaning a prolonged overstay can result in a significant financial liability.Â

-This amount accumulates daily with no cap on the total, meaning a prolonged overstay can result in a significant financial liability.
-In addition to the daily fine, a one-time entry ban may be imposed depending on the length and circumstances of the overstay, which can affect your ability to return to the UAE in the future.
+In addition to the daily fine, a one-time AED 200 exit permit processing fee applies when you settle your overstay and prepare to depart.
+An entry ban may also be imposed depending on the length and circumstances of the overstay, which can affect your ability to return to the UAE in the future.

-If you realise you have overstayed, the right step is to visit the nearest ICP Customer Happiness Centre or GDRFA office, declare the overstay, pay the accumulated fines, and obtain a departure permit.Â
+Overstay fines in UAE after cancellation must be settled in full before you can depart the country or apply for a new visa.
+If you realise you have overstayed, the right step is to visit the nearest ICP Customer Happiness Centre or GDRFA office, declare the overstay, pay the accumulated daily fines along with the AED 200 exit permit fee, and obtain a departure permit.

 Attempting to leave without clearing the fines at the airport will result in the fines being flagged at the immigration counter and payment being required before you are permitted to board.

-Your Options During the 30-Day Grace Period
+Your Options During Your Grace Period

-The 30-day window after cancellation of employment visa in UAE is more than just a countdown to departure.
-It is a period during which you have genuine flexibility to decide your next move.Â
+The grace period after cancellation of employment visa in UAE is more than just a countdown to departure.
+It is a period during which you have genuine flexibility to decide your next move.
+Understanding each option in full helps you make the right choice for your situation.

 Transferring to a new employer: If you have secured a new job, your new employer can initiate a work permit and visa transfer application while you are still within the grace period.
-In many cases this process is completed within the 30-day window, allowing you to stay continuously without departing.
+In many cases this process is completed within the window, allowing you to stay continuously without departing.
 The new employer submits the application through MOHRE and ICP, and once approved your status is updated in the system.

-Changing visa status: If you are eligible for another visa category, the grace period after visa cancellation UAE 2026 allows you to apply for a status change without leaving the country.
+Changing visa status: If you are eligible for another visa category, the grace period allows you to apply for a status change without leaving the country.
 Common transitions include moving to a spouse or family visa if your partner holds a UAE residence visa, applying for an investor or partner visa if you have a business in the UAE, or switching to a student visa if you are enrolling in an accredited institution.
 Freelancers can also apply for a freelance permit or self-employment visa during this window.

 Rules After Visa Cancellation in UAE: What You Must Know